 Testing is an important step to determine if your applications are performing as intended.
-Two of the major types of software testing that help determine these are functional and non-functional.
-So what’s the difference?
+Two of the major types of software testing that help determine these are functional and non-functional, and these typically fall under Black Box testing… So what’s the difference?

 Functional testing involves testing an application against its business requirements.
 It verifies that the application behaves as it is designed to behave — to ensure that all necessary elements are functional if you will.
 It ensures that your software is ready for release to the public and verifies that all of the specified requirements have been incorporated.